mvtab/ownca-wrapper/README.md

 # ownca-wrapper
 Wrapper for a few Ansible x509 modules to ease up the management of CAs.
 Managing public certificates has become very easy nowadays.
-Managing an own CA, however, still has it's costs.
-I made this for myself, to ease up the management of CAs in test environments.
+Managing certificates signed by an own CA, however, still has it's costs.
+I made this for myself, to ease up the management of CAs and their certs in test environments.

 ## Requirements
 - Ansible - [tutorial here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html),